How the process works:

 However, when you sign the Tenancy Agreement the reservation fee will become part of your deposit and as such refundable at the end of the tenancy after any deductions for repairs/cleaning/rent arrears.

-We are now using StuRents online tenancy scheme meaning that everything can be filled out individually online.
+We use StuRents online tenancy scheme meaning that everything can be filled out individually online.
 Once you have paid your Reservation Fee you will be provided with a Tenancy Agreement and Guarantor Form via StuRents.
 You will have two weeks to complete this and four weeks to pay your deposit.

 You will be sent a Tenancy Agreement and Guarantor Form via StuRents and you will have 2 weeks to complete this but we strongly urge you to complete this as soon as possible.